Guns, Girls and Gangsters

-Guns, Girls and Gangsters is a 1959 American film noir crime film directed by Edward L. Cahn starring Mamie Van Doren, Gerald Mohr, Lee Van Cleef, and Grant Richards.
+Guns, Girls and Gangsters is a 1959 American film noir crime film directed by Edward L. Cahn and starring Mamie Van Doren, Gerald Mohr, Lee Van Cleef, and Grant Richards.
+It was written by Paul Gangelin, Jerry Sackheim and Robert E. Kent.

 Plot

 Chuck Wheeler is released from prison and plans an elaborate heist of an armored truck carrying money from a Las Vegas casino.
 Chuck enlists the help of nightclub owner Joe Darren as well as Vi Victor, a sensational blonde married to Chuck's ex-cellmate Mike Bennett.
 Mike is a very jealous and dangerous man who will not grant Vi a divorce.
 He escapes from prison just before the armored truck robbery is to occur and causes havoc when he locates Chuck, Joe, and his unfaithful wife.